 Eat egg whites.

 Add egg whites to your dietary rotation, as they are rich in proline, one of the most prevalent amino acids in collagen, says Modell.
 (This is not to say you can't eat the whole egg, if you so choose, but the egg white is where you'll find concentrated proline.)
-Proline is necessary for collagen synthesis, strength, and structure.
+Proline7 is necessary for collagen synthesis, strength, and structure.
 Specifically, the cyclic construction of proline plays a major role in the structural toughness of collagen molecules.

 Limit your intake of refined carbohydrates.

 Cutting back on refined carbs is also a wise move.
 In the body, "refined carbohydrates are quickly metabolized to sugar," explains Monica Auslander Moreno, M.S., R.D., LDN, nutrition consultant for RSP Nutrition.
-Sugar then damages the bonds between collagen fibers, making them difficult to repair.
-This process creates advanced glycation end products, or AGEs, which coincidentally contribute to premature skin aging.
+Sugar then damages the bonds between collagen fibers9, making them difficult to repair.
+This process creates advanced glycation end products, or AGEs, which coincidentally contribute to premature skin aging10.
 It happens even faster when the body's blood sugar levels are elevated over the long term.

 Now, there's no harm in enjoying the occasional sugary treat.
 But if you have a sweet tooth, try reaching for other sources like dark chocolate, fruit, or toasted coconut flakes.
 (If you're the DIY type, try these mouthwatering fudgy chocolate avocado blender muffins.)